 Google Keep is the simplest note-taking app on our list, both visually and how it operates.
 Think of Keep as your place for storing digital post-it notes, with each note dotted around the interface as if they were laid on a table in front of you.

 Notes can be given labels, pinned to the top, given a color, paired with reminders and collaborated on in real time.
 It's much more minimal than other writing apps, which either works for or against it depending on your viewpoint.
 If you want to break away from your operating system's notes app, but don't want all of the features that come with other apps on our list, Google Keep is an, ahem, keeper.

 Bear (free trial)

-A newcomer to the note-taking app scene, Bear lies somewhere in-between Evernote and Ulysses, allowing you to create notes and sync them across various devices through its subscription-based cloud service.
-(A free trial is available too.)
-Using a Slack-like three-pane interface, you can arrange notes by applying hashtags, which allows a subfolder-like system.
-Bear uses rich Markdown for editing, so you can insert links into documents without having to display the full URLS in a similar manner to Ulysses.
+Using a Slack-like three-pane interface, you can arrange notes by applying hashtags, which allows a subfolder style system.
+Bear uses rich Markdown for editing, so you can insert links into documents without having to display the full URLs in a similar manner to Ulysses.
 However, Bear, which is pretty easy on the eye, and one of the few polished Markdown apps that allow you to insert images directly into notes, which could make it a far more valuable app overall if images are a big part of your workflow.